 When replacing fuses, be sure to replace a blown fuse with a new one of the same color and amperage (written on the fuse).
+Fuse amperage is also indicated on the inside of the fuse box cover.
 Fuses in positions marked X are replacement fuses.

-A - To open, press the plastic catches on the rear side of the fuse box cover and lift.
+A - To open, press the plastic catches on the sides of the fuse box cover and lift.